Johnny Carson: The Tonight Show

 NBC's Tonight was the late-night counterpart to its early-morning show Today.
 Originating in 1954 with host Steve Allen, Tonight was somewhat experimental at the time, as the only previous network late-night program was NBC's Broadway Open House (1950–51), which starred Jerry Lester and Dagmar.
 Tonight was successful.
 Allen moved to primetime comedy-variety shows in 1957 when Jack Paar became host of Tonight.
 Paar left the show in 1962.

 Carson's success on Who Do You Trust? led NBC to invite him to take over Tonight a few months before Paar's departure.
 Carson declined the offer because he feared the difficulty of interviewing celebrities for 105 minutes each day.
-Bob Newhart, Jackie Gleason, Groucho Marx and Joey Bishop also declined.
+Bob Newhart, Jackie Gleason, Groucho Marx, and Joey Bishop also declined.
 NBC finally convinced Carson to sign by early February 1962.
 He can be seen discussing his upcoming job for the first time on the February 11, 1962, episode of What's My Line?
-Due to Carson having six months left on his ABC contract, NBC used multiple guest hosts until he could take over.
+Because Carson had six months left on his ABC contract, NBC used multiple guest hosts until he could take over.
 Guest hosts included Bishop, Marx, Merv Griffin, Art Linkletter, Arlene Francis, Bob Cummings, Jerry Lewis, Donald O'Connor and others.

 Although he continued to have doubts about his new job, Carson became the host of Tonight (later called The Tonight Show Starring Johnny Carson) on October 1, 1962.
 After a difficult first year, he overcame his fears.
 While Tonight under its previous hosts had been successful, especially under Paar, Carson's version eventually did very well in the ratings.
 Billy Wilder said of Carson:

 By the simple law of survival, Carson is the best.
 He enchants the invalids and the insomniacs as well as the people who have to get up at dawn.
 He is the Valium and the Nembutal of a nation.
 No matter what kind of dead-asses are on the show, he has to make them funny and exciting.
 He has to be their nurse and their surgeon.
 He has no conceit.
 He does his work and he comes prepared.
 If he's talking to an author, he has read the book.
 Even his rehearsed routines sound improvised.
 He's the cream of middle-class elegance, yet he's not a mannequin.
 He has captivated the American bourgeoisie without ever offending the highbrows, and he has never said anything that wasn't liberal or progressive.
 Every night, in front of millions of people, he has to do the salto mortale [circus parlance for an aerial somersault performed on the tightrope].
 What's more, he does it without a net.
 No rewrites.
 No retakes.
 The jokes must work tonight.